ow2-quick-app-initiative/poi-quick-app-web/README.md

+# ⚠ This repo has moved

+It now lives at https://github.com/OW2-MiniApp-Initiative/poi-miniapp-web.

 # Heritage in… for the Web

 This repository contains a web application that is part of the [Heritage In… Quick App project](https://ow2-quick-app-initiative.github.io/poi-quick-app/).